-I received my PhD in 2013 in the Department of English and Comparative Literary Studies at the University of Warwick.
+tco-I received my PhD in 2013 in the Department of English and Comparative Literary Studies at the University of Warwick.
 From 2013 to 2016, I held a fixed-term post as a Teaching Fellow in this same department.
-I am currently living in Berlin researching and writing my first monograph: Shakespeare’s Influence on Karl Marx: The Shakespearean Roots of Marxism.
+I am currently living in Berlin researching and writing my second monograph: Shakespeare’s Influence on Sigmund Freud: The Shakespearean Roots of Psychoanalysis.

 My doctoral thesis, Shakespeare’s Influence on Marx, Freud and the Frankfurt School Critical Theorists (2013), which was supervised by Jonathan Bate and Thomas Docherty and examined by John Drakakis, explores the influence of Shakespeare’s plays on Marxism, psychoanalysis and Frankfurt School Critical Theory.
 I traced the influence of Shakespeare’s plays on the development of Marx’s and Freud’s writings and how that influence formed the roots of 20th century Critical Theory.
-I am currently writing a monograph, Shakespeare’s Influence on Karl Marx: The Shakespearean Roots of Marxism, from my doctoral research.
-I will be submitting chapters to the commissioning editor at Oxford University Press who is considering it for publication.
+I have written a monograph, Shakespeare’s Influence on Karl Marx: The Shakespearean Roots of Marxism, and am currently writing my second monograph, Shakespeare’s Influence on Sigmund Freud: The Shakespearean Roots of Psychoanalysis.
 I have published some of my research in Shakespeare journals, translation journals and Critical Theory journals.
 Please see my publications page.

 Shakespeare and Marx

-My current postdoctoral research is focused primarily on my first monograph about Shakespeare’s influence on Marx.
+My postdoctoral research has produced my first monograph about Shakespeare’s influence on Marx.
 My methodology is bilingual and intertextual close reading of Shakespeare’s plays and Marx’s texts where he quotes, alludes to or works with Shakespeare’s plays.
 Shakespeare’s lines, imagery and plots show up in significant locations in Marx’s texts and in the development of his thinking.
 I am re-reading Marxism from its Shakespearean roots.
-In the first chapter, I map the development of Marx’s thinking from his adolesence when he is first introduced to Shakespeare by Ludwig von Westphalen and his daughter Jenny – who will become Marx’s wife and lifelong collaborator – to the moment when he becomes a Left Hegelian on the banks of the Spree in Berlin, to his transformation into a communist on the Left Bank of the Seine.
+I map the development of Marx’s thinking from his adolescence when he is first introduced to Shakespeare by Ludwig von Westphalen and his daughter Jenny – who will become Marx’s wife and lifelong collaborator – to the moment when he becomes a Left Hegelian on the banks of the Spree in Berlin, to his transformation into a communist on the Left Bank of the Seine.
 Shakespeare plays a significant role in these two transformations.
-In the second chapter, I explore the role of Marx’s use of Shakespeare in his radicalisation of Hegel’s dialectical philosophy and his first political writings to expose the role of Prussia in the Mosel Valley Wine crisis.
-I show how Marx’s use of Shakespeare helped him work out his economic critique.
-In the fourth chapter, I look at Marx’s use of Shakespeare to write his political positions and his critique of history.
-The fifth chapter will be a close reading of Marx’s use of Shakespeare for his vituperative attacks on his political enemies.
-In the sixth chapter, I will set out a model for the influence from Shakespeare to Marx.
-This model will rest upon evidence of Shakespeare’s German translators and of other writers such as Laurence Sterne, Heinrich Heine and E.T.
+I explore the role of Marx’s use of Shakespeare in his radicalisation of Hegel’s dialectical philosophy and his first political writings to expose the role of Prussia in the Mosel Valley Wine crisis.
+I show how Marx’s use of Shakespeare helped him work out his economic critique and write his political positions and his critique of history.
+I also look at Marx’s use of Shakespeare for his vituperative attacks on his political enemies.
+Throughout the book, I set out a model for the influence from Shakespeare to Marx, which includes the role of Shakespeare’s German translators and of other writers such as Laurence Sterne, Heinrich Heine and E.T.
 A. Hoffmann, who also influenced Marx and serve as models for Shakespearean intertextuality.